Heatblur-Simulations/f-4e-manual/src/systems/nav_com/uhf.md

 illuminates in the cockpit with control next to the button.
 Either cockpit can take control, or if already in control, press the button to provide control of the radio to the other seat.

+> 💡 Since you can only transmit on the COMM unit, it might be useful
+> to set up the second frequency you want to transmit on in the WSO pit
+> and then use the COMM CMD button to quickly switch between active frequencies.

 ### UHF Volume Control